ULTRASOUND GUIDED INJECTION

 What is an ultrasound guided injection?

 Ultrasound is a medical procedure that uses high-frequency sound waves to penetrate the body’s tissues using a portable probe.
 The returned waves are then calculated to generate an image of the body’s anatomy.
 Ultrasound is frequently utilised in diagnostic procedures to help with proper assessment prior to injection.
 When administering an injection, ultrasonic waves bounce back from the needle as it travels through the body’s tissues, providing for clear sight of the needle tip and, as a result, accurate injection guidance to the target region.
-Corticosteroid or hyaluronic acid can all be injected using ultrasound guidance (platelet rich plasma).
+Corticosteroid or hyaluronic acid can all be injected using ultrasound guidance.
 Ultrasound guidance also enables a variety of highly specialised operations such as joint aspiration (draining edoema from a joint) and barbotage (aspiration of calcium deposits from within a joint) to be performed.

 What can ultrasound guided injections be used for?